lucasprag/lucasprag/_posts/2020-03-14-be-aware-of-this-type-of-requirement-and-contraints.md

 ---

-This is quite interesting.
 Being more aware of this concepts can help us reveal them during discussions and effectively communicating the impact of a constraint or a requirement can help all stakesholders better evaluate its value.